Canada has become the 104th territory to join the Madrid Protocol for International Trade Mark Registration.

 From the commencement of effect in Canada, foreign applicants will be able to apply for trade mark registration in Canada under the Madrid Protocol.
 This will mean the convenience of lodging a single application from the applicant's home country, although it may still be necessary to engage a Canadian attorney in some circumstances.

 Similarly, Canadian trade mark applicants will now have more convenient access to overseas trade mark registrations via the Madrid Protocol.

 Canada has also adopted the Nice Classification System, which divides trade mark goods and services into an array of 45 classes.

 Previously, Canadian applications were divided only into goods (also known as “wares”) and services and a per-application fee was payable.
-Canada has gradually transitioned to the use of Nice Classification numbers, although to this point the classification has not been legally binding on Canadian trade marks.
+Canada has gradually transitioned to the use of Nice Classification numbers, although prior to Canada’s entrance into the Madrid Protocol, the Nice classifications have not been legally binding on Canadian trade marks.

 Term of Registration